amineMehdi/az104-azure-administrator-labs/docs/study-notes/azure-log-monitoring.md

 A metric is not the same as a log record. `CPU = 82%` is a measurement.
 A log record might say that a particular request returned HTTP 500 or that a deployment changed a setting.

-### Certification focus

-Know how to:

-- interpret a metric chart and its time range;
-- recognize that metrics are numeric time-series data;
-- select a suitable metric and aggregation such as average, maximum, total, or count;
-- distinguish a metric alert from a log alert;
-- reason about dimensions and thresholds.

 ## 2. Logs and Log Analytics

 A **log** is a record of an event, state change, operation, or observation.
 Examples include: